Finder makes money from featured partners, but editorial opinions are our own.

 1. Understand your credit situation

 Check your credit report to get your bearings on where your credit score stands.
-With this intel, you’ll know how you’ll appear to lenders and which loans you have a better chance of qualifying for.
+With this info, you’ll know how you’ll appear to lenders and which loans you have a better chance of qualifying for.

 2. Check lenders’ eligibility criteria